Tree House Recovery Colorado

 Even without fentanyl, Xanax is a commonly abused prescription drug.
 Its effect on brain chemicals can provide relief from symptoms of anxiety in a short amount of time.
 Xanax has the potential to lead to addiction at a relatively rapid rate, which is why it is one of the most abused drugs available.

-When Xanax is purchased outside of legitimate prescriptions, individuals expose themselves to a heightened risk of purchasing Xanax laced with fentanyl.
+Purchasing Xanax without a legitimate prescription exposes individuals to a heightened risk of getting pills laced with fentanyl.

 What Does Counterfeit Xanax Look Like?